kernelci/kernelci-project/kernelci.org/content/en/docs/labs/lava.md

 ---
 title: "LAVA"
-date: 2021-02-10T11:48:13Z
+date: 2021-08-04
-draft: true
+draft: false
 description: "Using LAVA with KernelCI"
 ---

 ## How to use LAVA with KernelCI

-Any LAVA lab with a publicly available API can be added to kernelci.org.
+Any [LAVA](https://www.lavasoftware.org/) lab with a publicly available API can be added to kernelci.org.
 Or, if you have a private instance of KernelCI, you can set it up locally too.
 The KernelCI core tool [`kci_test`](kci_test.md) can be used to generate test job definitions and submit them.
 Then the [kernelci-backend](https://github.com/kernelci/kernelci-backend) can receive callback notification HTTP requests directly from LAVA and add the test results to the database.